Battery ChargerBattery Circuit DiagramsLCD-LED DisplayLights and Display Board CircuitsRobotics Circuit Diagrams

 Multi-purpose NiCd & NiMH Charger Schematic Circuit Diagram 1

-Then choose the number of cells to be charged at the same time.
-For block batteries, you can find the number of cells by dividing the nominal voltage of the battery by 1.2 V. So a 9.6 V battery will contain eight cells.
-If the number of cells is 11 or more, the circuit can’t be used as is, and in that case it’s better to charge your batteries in two goes.
-Program this number by wiring pins PGMO and PGM1 of the MAX713 as per Table 2.
+Next, specify the number of cells to be charged simultaneously.
+For block batteries, you can ascertain the cell count by dividing the battery’s nominal voltage by 1.2 V. For instance, a 9.6 V battery comprises eight cells.
+If the cell count exceeds 11, the circuit cannot be utilized as-is.
+In such cases, it’s advisable to charge the batteries in two separate sessions.
+Program this number by wiring pins PGMO and PGM1 of the MAX713 according to Table 2.

-Then choose the unstabilized DC supply voltage for your charger (VA in the figure) so that it is at least 1.5 V higher than the maximum voltage of the battery to be charged.
-If your battery has less than four cells, this rule no longer applies, as the MAX713 supply has to be a minimum of 6V.
+Additionally, choose the unstabilized DC supply voltage (VA in the diagram) for your charger, ensuring it is at least 1.5 V higher than the maximum voltage of the battery being charged.
+However, if your battery has fewer than four cells, the rule no longer applies, as the MAX713 supply must be a minimum of 6V.

 Then determine the maximum power dissipated in T1 using the following equation: